mikegirenko/coding-dojo/README.md

 _Kata: Gilded Rose_

 1. system which updates inventory
-    * each inventory item has SellIn value (number of days left to sell this item)
+    * each inventory item has SellIn value which is number of days we have to sell the item
     * each inventory item has Quality value which denotes how valuable the item is
     * at the end of each day system lowers both values for every item
     * once the sell by date has passed, Quality degrades twice as fast
-    * the Quality of an item is never negative # NEXT
+    * the Quality of an item is never negative
     * “Aged Brie” actually increases in Quality the older it gets
     * the Quality of an item is never more than 50
+    * “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality
 2. add new feature to existing system which will handle new category of items

+Quality needs to be a number
+At the end of each day our system lowers both values for every item.
+Create "one_day_updates" function?

 interesting....
 Write a requirement.
 Write a test for this requirement.
 Then write code